Keszthely is also called the capital of Lake Balaton. Not by chance. With its many attractions, it overwhelms the visitor.

 It is a completely different feeling to have fun or just relax at the waterfront: it is as if the waves are smoothing the nervous system.
 Keszthely is a perfect blend of everything you would expect from a small lakeside town: culture, easy relaxation and everything that is Lake Balaton are present at the same time.

 The town is located on the western tip of Lake Balaton, at Keszthely Bay and it is surrounded by natural treasures like the magical Zala Hills or the Keszthely Plateau.
 It is safe to say that we are talking about a very diverse area: if you are looking for water sports, light hiking, forest walks, or mountain climbing, then you are at the best place.

 Secrets in the depths of Lake Balaton

 Like its surroundings, its history is quite diverse.
 There are many indications that people were living here in Neolithic ages.
-According to many theories, it is possible that there has been life in the area even before, but if any, its signs are now covered by the water of Lake Balaton.
+According tomany theories, people had lived in the area even before, but its signs arenow covered by the water of Lake Balaton.

 One of the richest sites in the area is Fenékpuszta (Rear Mere) – a literal translation of which would be worth a mass – where objects and ruins have survived for several ages, especially during the Roman and conquest periods.

 However, the most significant period in the life of Keszthely is linked to the name of the Festetics family from the 1700s to the 1800s.
-This is when the city became a true cultural center, thanks to the Count’s family for things such as the Festetics castle which still functions as a real spectacle , hospital, gymnasium, and even a university were built.
+This is when the city became a true cultural center, thanks to the Count’s family for things such as the Festetics castle which still functions as a real spectacle.
+Hospital, gymnasium, and even a university were built here.